 6. Snorkel at the Geoffrey Bay Shipwreck

-It's a short 50-meter swim out to the wreck from the rock wallaby spot.
+It's a short 50-meter swim out to the wreck from the rock wallaby spot mentioned above.
 The wreck is marked by several buoys that are hard to miss.
 You'll find the decaying ship in roughly 5 meters of water, making this one of the more beginner-friendly diving and snorkeling spots on Magnetic Island.

 If you'd rather stay out of the water and explore the island's rugged landscapes, then the Forts Walk offers some of the best views across Maggie.
-Truthfully, this Magnetic Island activity is one of my favourites.
+Truthfully, this Magnetic Island activity is one of my the best if you want great views and the opportunity to spot koalas and other wildlife.

 The track starts at the designated Forts Walk car park on Horseshoe Bay Road.
-Whether you're coming from Horseshoe Bay or the Nelly Bay ferry terminal, the best way to get here is by taking a bus.
+Whether you're coming from Horseshoe Bay or the Nelly Bay ferry terminal, the best way to get here is by taking the reliable bus.

 It's a popular walk and leads up to some historic World War II fortifications and bunkers.
 Incredibly, these structures are still in excellent condition.
 The best views of the island are from the top of the large fortifications, which is accessible by a ladder.
 If there's one thing you do on Magnetic Island, make sure it's the Forst Walk!